 |Total Liabilities||2,800,000.00||Total Assets||2,800,000.00|

 Net Working Capital (NWC) = Current Assets – Current Liabilities = 8,00,000 – 17,00,000 = – 9,00,000

-Since, NWC is negative, it is negative working capital.
 As per the definition above, the magnitude of negativity is $900,000.
-Lets us try to analyze the situation.
-Here, 100% of the current assets are financed by the current liabilities and it has also financed 45% of Fixed Assets.
+Let us try to analyze the situation.
+Here, 100% of the current assets are financed by the current liabilities, and it has also financed 45% of Fixed Assets.
 The magnitude of NWC is reasonably high here as it is financing nearly 50% of the fixed assets also.

 How Negative NWC is formed?

-Negative net working capital is normally formed with companies like Amazon who sells on cash but obtain goods on credit.
-We have analyzed the case in more detail in whether the negative working capital is good or bad?
+Negative NWC normally forms with companies like Amazon, which sells on cash but obtains goods on credit.
+We have analyzed the case in more detail in whether the negative working capital is good or bad.

 Now, if you have to pay off all the current liabilities, we have only $0.8 million in current assets to pay them assuming they are liquid.
 What about the remaining liability of $0.9 million?
 What will you do?

 - Will you have to sell off your fixed asset to pay the current liability?

 - Are the fixed assets liquid?